Catering, Quantity Discounts, and Why You Should Eat Here

-If you order eight or more 16” pizzas (any number of toppings) on the same order at the same time, we’ll knock 15% off the whole order.
-That’s 15% off whatever drinks, salads, or other stuff you may order besides the pizzas.
+If you order eight or more 16” pizzas (any number of toppings) on the same order at the same time, we’ll knock a big quantity discount off the whole order.
+That’s a discount on whatever drinks, salads, or other stuff you may order besides the pizzas.

 If you want to talk about 50 or 100 or more pies, give the manager a call.
 We’ll talk.
 We’ll push the pencil around and see if we can come up with a really good deal if you need that many pies.
 (Just for the record, we can make something like 125 large pizzas every 10-15 minutes between all three locations.)